RaafatTurki/RaafatTurki/README.md

-I know a lot about software development,
+> I know a lot about software development
+>
-And a little about everything else.
+> and a little about everything else.